FL: 10 Reasons to Vote YES on Dog Racing Ban, Amendment 13

 Greyhound Adoption/Rescues with hands-on experience oppose the ban, and they're the ones who should know best.

-Numerous greyhound-specific adoption groups are either funded by or pressured into supporting dog racing from the American Greyhound Council; the public relations organization created to promote greyhound breeding and the dog racing industry.
+Numerous greyhound-specific adoption groups either receive funding by, or are pressured into supporting or remaining silent about their opposition to dog racing, from the American Greyhound Council; the public relations organization created to promote greyhound breeding and the dog racing industry.

 Florida law requires that each greyhound racetrack facility have a dog adoption booth.(25) Racetracks have no use for dogs that are not winning, in combination with the overbreeding that occurs in the industry, it is beneficial to encourage adoption of their 'discarded' dogs; making the racing industry more appealing to the public.